-Consulting and other professional services in both periods reflects fees incurred, generally on an as-needed basis, for project-based scientific, nonclinical and clinical development and regulatory advisory and analytical services rendered to us by third parties, including by members of our CNS Clinical and Regulatory Advisory Board, especially in support of our PH94B and PH10 development initiatives.
-Current year expense includes nominal contract recruiting services for certain R&D employee and consultant positions.
-Prior year expense included the final development support payment to Pherin which terminated in April 2020 under the terms of our PH94B and PH10 license agreements.
+Consulting and other professional services in both periods reflects fees incurred, generally on an as-needed basis, for project-based scientific, nonclinical and clinical development and regulatory advisory and analytical services rendered to us by third parties primarily in support of our PH94B and PH10 development initiatives.
+Expense for the quarter ended June 30, 2022 also includes nominal contract recruiting services for certain specialized R&D employee and consultant positions.